 Stuart is also very passionate about the Arts, particularly the theatre.
 He spent many years running lighting desks in theatrical productions and also studied theatre during his IT Degree.
 Stuart still attends a variety of different Senior School Musicals, local theatre productions, and often attends various MTC productions throughout the calendar year.

-In his role as a Councillor, Stuart is a member of the following Committees:
+Stuart is a member of the following Committees and Boards:

 * Monash Awards